tomnatt/L5R-name-generator/README.md

 L5R-name-generator
 ==================

-Generate Japanese names for use in Legend of the Five Rings games
+Generate Japanese names for use in Legend of the Five Rings games.

+Can be seen here: https://www.tomnatt.com/rpg/l5r/names/